Turkey Burgers [2 ways!] & Homemade Fries

 Preheat Oven to 400F

-Add to pan.
+Add to pan with parchment paper.
 Make sure they are not touching or they will steam versus crisp.

 Sprinkle salt, and olive oil.
-Make sure all potatoes are covered.
+Use your fingers to move around fries making sure all potatoes are covered.

-Pop into oven and let cook for 40 minutes
+Pop into oven and let cook for about 35-40 minutes flipping them half way through.

 Most of these ingredients are simple to have on hand at all times.
 The turkey is probably the most expensive.
 I recommend looking into pastured turkey / meat that is local to you.
 They will often have sales and when you meet the butcher, store or farm owner it makes the process of paying for higher quality meat worth it in nutrition and in relationship.
 The little extra money you put out by doing this it is going towards supporting ethically raised animals and loving farms.